53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 # Plugin

-If installed using Package Control, plugin create a 'Zukan Icon Theme' folder in 'Packages'.
+If installed using Package Control, plugin create a `Zukan Icon Theme` folder in `Packages`.

 We need this folder, to create, edit or delete, icons sublime-themes, icons tmPreferences and icons sublime-syntax files.
 And `Installed Packages` uses a zip file.